Job vacancy: Africa editor

 We’re looking for an Africa editor with a track record of doing impactful investigations, working collaboratively across borders and supporting junior colleagues to be the best journalists they can be.

-In this role, you’ll lead Africa work for our award-winning journalism that tracks organised opposition to women’s and LGBTIQ rights.
-You’ll oversee our Africa reporters and fellows, as well as our network of freelancers and partners and collaborate with other regional editors in Europe, Eurasia and Latin America on global coverage.
-You’ll work with our Senior investigative editor and our Audience & Engagement team to continue building an Africa audience for our work which has been cited more than 1000 times across global media and been nominated for (and won!) multiple awards.
+In this role, you’ll lead Africa work for our award-winning investigative journalism team that tracks organised opposition to women’s and LGBTIQ rights.
+You’ll oversee our Africa reporters and fellows, as well as our network of freelancers and partners, and collaborate with other regional editors in Europe, Eurasia and Latin America on global coverage.
+You’ll work with our senior investigative editor and our audience and engagement team to continue building an Africa audience for our work, which has been cited more than 1000 times across global media and been nominated for (and won!) multiple awards.

 Help us uncover the truth about Covid-19